Levonalp/DjangoSqlreact---front-end/README.md

 ### Dog Creation

 - Allows the creation of new dog entries through a form.
-- Submits new dog data to the API..
+- Submits new dog data to the API.

 ### Dog Deletion